Leonhard-Moske/zeitungsScraper/README.md

-set fixed number of articles per news paper cron job how to do constant download time? how to no double counting
-Some sites dont want to bescraped-> use additional headers ()
+set fixed number of articles per news paper cron job how to do constant download time? how to no double counting (maybe we want doublecounting) Some sites dont want to bescraped-> use additional headers ()

 ### Links